Planning to Use Extensions in Configuration Manager

 Individual patches or cumulative updates that release for Configuration Manager should not affect extensions.
 When an update for Configuration Manager would affect the capabilities or function of an extension, an updated version of that extension will be released and can be found in the Configuration Manager console.

-Use the Extensions for Windows Intune node in the Configuration Manager console to disable extensions in your Configuration Manager environment.
-After you disable an extension you will be able to enable it again at any time.
-You do not need to first disable an extension before you enable a newer version of that extension.
+Use the Extensions for Microsoft Intune node in the Configuration Manager console to disable extensions in your Configuration Manager environment.

-To disable an extension, you first select the extension in the console, and then click Disable.
-The extension will then uninstall and after the extension uninstalls, you must restart the Configuration Manager console so that the extension update for the console can uninstall.
+To disable an extension, select it, and then click Disable.
+The extension will then uninstall after which, you must restart the Configuration Manager console.

 When you disable an extension, the extension uninstalls from the Configuration Manager database and this change replicates to all sites in your hierarchy.
-Subsequently, when a Configuration Manager console that previously installed the update for the now disabled extension connects to a site, that console updates to remove the extension.
-This process is similar to that for adding an extension to a site in that the user receives a notification, the update for the extension then uninstalls form the console, and then the console automatically restarts and then re-connects to the site.
+When a Configuration Manager console that previously installed the extension connects to a site, that console updates to remove the extension.

-After you disable an extension, that extension is not available for use in the Configuration Manager console until you re-enable it.
-However, the act of disabling an extension (which requires that you first remove the configurations for that extension in the Configuration Manager console), does not remove the configurations from devices that have previously received them.
+When you disable an extension, it does not remove the configurations from devices that have previously received them.
 Additionally, the results of disabling different extensions can vary.
-For example, after you disable Email Profiles Extensions, you can no longer deploy email profiles to new devices.
-However, the email profiles you have previously configured and deployed to devices remain on those devices, unused, until the device is retired or wiped.
+For example, after you disable the Email Profiles Extensions, you can no longer deploy email profiles to new devices.
+However, the email profiles deployed to devices remain on those devices, unused, until the device is retired or wiped.
 Continuing this example, the experience for iOS 7 Security Settings is slightly different.
-After you disable the extension iOS 7 Security Settings, the configuration items that enforce the iOS 7 settings are no longer configured.
-However, the iOS 7 settings that were enforced by those configuration items remain in place on devices, but the end user is now free to reconfigure them.
+After you disable the extension iOS 7 Security Settings, the configuration items that enforce the iOS 7 settings no longer function.
+However, the iOS 7 settings that were enforced by those configuration items remain in place on devices, but the end user can reconfigure them.